What is an accumulator

 Should we talk about ONE lithium technology?

-The authorities, as a precautionary measure, put everything in the same bag, summarizing the situation as lithium-ion = danger.
+The authorities, as a precautionary measure, lumps everything together, summarizing the situation as lithium-ion = danger.
 In fact, there are many lithium-based battery technologies, each with its own area of relevance, advantages and disadvantages.

 - The lithium-cobalt battery (LiCoO2) has today the highest energy density among the different lithium technologies.
 Among its advantages, we can mention the absence of memory effect and a very low self-discharge, which allows it to be stored for a long time.
 It has conquered the world of laptops and telephones, and it is also the one that equips the Boeing 787 “Dreamliner”.
 You guessed it: it’s a capricious battery… It requires great care in its charge.
 Incorrect balancing of the cells, and the battery overheats or even explodes !
 After two aircraft fires, fortunately without human loss, Boeing and its partners have completely redesigned the BMS (battery monitoring system), which manages the balancing of the battery cells, monitors the temperature and disconnects if the voltage is too low.
 Mechanical protection is also necessary to avoid shocks.
 A damaged internal structure or a perforation can cause a fire.